Tiendita

 Our initiative will support projects with developed plans, ready for implementation.
 Project types may involve creating new urban greenspaces, expanding existing ones, or renovating current greenspaces.
 We invite Latino/a/e environmental, conservation, or climate justice frontline organizations to join us in creating vibrant and sustainable urban environments!

-Uncover LA's green evolution: Dive into our urban projects here
+Uncover LA's green evolution: Dive into our urban projects here!

 Join our mission to make Chicago greener: Explore our urban projects today!